DanAdewole/DanAdewole/README.md

 ## Software Developer (Backend Heavy)

 I am a software developer who is always striving to learn new technologies.
 I am focused on backend development with Django and Flask.
-I also work with REST API's too.
-I am open to learning new things and new languages and collaborating on projects.
+I also work with REST API's.
+I am open to learning new things and new languages, collaborate on projects and love to contibute to open source projects.

 <!--* 🌍  I'm based in Ogun, Nigeria-->